Franklin Carr (soldier)

 Corporal Franklin Carr (c.
-1844 to October 16, 1904) was an American soldier who fought in the American Civil War.
-Carr received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Nashville in Tennessee on 16 December 1864.
-He was honored with the award on 24 February 1865.
+1844 – October 16, 1904) was an American soldier who fought in the American Civil War.
+Carr received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Nashville in Tennessee on December 16, 1864.
+He was honored with the award on February 24, 1865.

 Biography

 Carr was born in Stark County, Ohio in about 1844, the son of Elijah Carr and Ann Shull.
-He married Catherine "Kate" Trubey and had the following children Charles H Carr, William A Carr, Nettie E Carr and Eugene E Carr.
+He married Catherine "Kate" Trubey, and together they had four children, Charles H Carr, William A Carr, Nettie E Carr and Eugene E Carr.
 He was enlisted in the 124th Ohio Infantry during the American Civil War.
 He died on 16 October 1904.

 Medal of Honor citation

 Recapture of U.S. guidon from a rebel battery.